 Historians emphasize that the ninja were not superhuman assassins but pragmatic warriors.
 The use of poison was a practical choice when facing heavily armored foes.
 A 2020 study published in the Journal of Asian Martial Arts analyzed residual compounds on a preserved shuriken and found traces of aconitine, confirming that at least some historical artifacts were indeed poisoned.
 The Metropolitan Museum of Art also holds a collection of ninja tools with suspected poison residues, though they caution that modern contamination is possible.

 For further reading, the classic texts "Ninjutsu: History and Tradition" (Tuttle, 2006) and the translated Bansenshukai provide in-depth analysis.
-Additionally, the National Geographic article on ninja weapons offers a balanced perspective on the myth vs. reality.
+Additionally, the National Geographic article on ninja weapons offers a balanced perspective on the myth vs. reality, and the British Museum's collection of shuriken includes examples with suspected poison residues.

 Conclusion